Your postcard in the trash with the other mail is not doing you any good.

 You could print this one at home with thin card stock.
 I just don’t like to recommend printing cards at home because it just takes up too much time trying to get everything right….and I always had trouble with printers getting all clogged up.

 Do you have any creative postcard ideas?
-If so, please don’t hesitate to share them in the comments below.
+If so, please don’t hesitate to share them in our private Facebook group!
+Not a member?
+Click here to request to join.
 Even if you haven’t ever used them or just thought of something, share it.

 If you are interested in more marketing ideas, here are 57 motivated seller marketing ideas.